xubingyue/avocadodb/Documentation/Books/AQL/Examples/DataModificationQueries.md

 The following operations can be used to modify data of multiple documents with one query.
 This is superior to fetching and updating the documents individually with multiple queries.
-However, if only a single document needs to be modified, ArangoDB's specialized data-modification operations for single documents might execute faster.
+However, if only a single document needs to be modified, AvocadoDB's specialized data-modification operations for single documents might execute faster.

 Updating documents